katahiromz/EGA/EGA-Manual.md

-# Programming Language EGA Reference Manual
+# The Programming Language EGA Reference Manual

+Written by Katayama Hirofumi MZ.

+Copyright (C) 2020 Katayama Hirofumi MZ.

 ## What is EGA?